rockstat/chproxy-image/README.md

 # Clickhouse proxy build files

-To make automatic build at travis-vi
+To make automatic build at travis-ci